Read all about Sherwin Williams Iron Ore, plus see over 20 real homes that use it!

 Iron Ore in Living Spaces

-21. Sophisticated Living Space
+26. Sophisticated Living Room

 This is a great look from @inspire_me_snaphappy: soft black walls, a white brick fireplace, and deer taxidermy.
-A wooden mantle and houndstooth pattern on the accent chair adds an extra touch of texture.

-22. Iron Ore Family Room
+27. Iron Ore Family Room

 In this living space by @alexandra_doeshair, the two different shades of wood and the black brick fireplace actually bring out some warm, brownish undertones in Iron Ore’s dark gray.

-23. Buddied up with Brick
+28. Buddied up with Brick

 The light in this beautiful, Victorian country-style sitting room actually brings out some dark evergreen undertones!
-The brick fireplace and warm palette in this space from @vintagethreshold are so lovely.

-24. A Real Attention Getter
+29. A Real Attention Getter

 Style and Grace Interiors says “hello” to accents with Iron Ore.
 The choice of use brilliantly highlights exactly what you would want to feature in this stunning room: the gorgeous fireplace!